AndrewJVella/GreatMyriadScale/GMSrm.md

 | 10 | Decaton    | 21 | Icosoproton    | 1000   | Decatohecaton          |
 | 11 | Hendecaton | 22 | Icosodeuteron  | 1,0000 | Myrion                 |

 This scheme continues to infinity, with "Myrion Myriad" being followed by "Myriaproton Myriad", which is then followed by "Myriadeuteron Myriad", and so on.

+## Constructing Cardinals, Ordinals, and Fractions

+Counting the cardinal numbers between large myriads is done as it would be for any conventional denomination: largest in the middle, multipliers on the left, sums on the right.
+For example, one hundred times two, plus two is "two hundred, two" or "two hundred and two".
+Therefore, A great myriad times a myriad is a "myriad great myriad".
+Add one hundred to this and you get "one myriad great myriad, one hundred".

+Ordinals are used for listing items; such as first, second, and third.
+The ordinals below the myriad are conventional: cardinal "ten" is paired with ordinal "tenth", hundred is paired with hundredth, thousand is paired with thousandth.
+Thus, cardinal "myriad" is paired with "myriadth", "deuteriad" with "deuteriadth", and "great myriad" with "great myriadth".
+Each cardinal has an ordinal, and these ordinals can be used to denote fractions (in the same manner that ordinals are conventionally used).
+One over a great myriad is "one great myriadth".
+Double that for "two great myraidths", and so on.

 ## Why?